Richard Oseran: Career

 In 1985, Oseran and his wife purchased Hotel Congress with business partners and later become the sole owners.
 Within the hotel, they created Club Congress as a venue for alternative music and Cup Cafe.
 The Hotel Congress has become a cultural touchstone in downtown Tucson.
 In 2008, the Oserans started Maynard's Market & Kitchen at a restored railroad depot across the street; they closed the restaurant, at least for the summer, in 2025.

 In 1992, Hotel Congress initiated Dillinger Days, a festival focusing on gangster John Dillinger's capture in relation to a 1934 fire at the hotel.
 In 2003, Dillinger's great-nephew Jeffery Scalf was the keynote speaker at the event.
 In 2007, Scalf sued Oseran, saying he owns the use of Dillinger's persona.
 Oseran got the case moved from Indiana state court to a federal court in Tucson, while he sought to have the lawsuit dismissed.

 In 2023, Arizona governor Katie Hobbs appointed Oseran as one of four new directors of the board for Tucson's Rio Nuevo business district.

 Personal life

 Richard and Shana were married in 1979, after which they visited New Zealand for a year.
 They have three daughters.

-From 2002 through 2020, Oseran made political contributions consistently to Democratic canpaigns.
+From 2002 through 2020, Oseran made political contributions consistently to Democratic campaigns.